 - Promoting local litter picks and Councillors volunteering

 - Providing 5 new bins in the Town in 2020

 - Essential roof repairs at Leigh Community Centre including restoring historical lantern light

-- Going plastic free within the Community Centre – removing the plastic cups at the water cooler
+- Reducing plastic at the Community Centre – removing the plastic cups at the water cooler

 - Working with RSPB on Strand Wharf in support of their Brent Geese events